Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 (ANSWER PHOTO)

 ### Your company plans to use an agile approach to software development.
 You need to recommend an application to provide communication between members of the development team who work in locations around the world.
 The applications must meet the following requirements: Provide the ability to isolate the members of different project teams into separate communication channels and to keep a history of the chats within those channels.
 Be available on Windows 10, Mac OS, iOS, and Android operating systems.
 Provide the ability to add external contractors and suppliers to projects.
-Integrate directly with Azure DevOps.What should you recommend?
+Integrate directly with Azure DevOps.
+What should you recommend?

 - [ ] Microsoft Project.
 - [ ] Bamboo.
 - [ ] Microsoft Lync.
 - [x] Microsoft Teams.

-### Your company plans to use an agile approach to software development.
-You need to recommend an application to provide communication between members of the development team who work in locations around the world.
-The applications must meet the following requirements: Provide the ability to isolate the members of different project teams into separate communication channels and to keep a history of the chats within those channels.
-Be available on Windows 10, Mac OS, iOS, and Android operating systems.
-Provide the ability to add external contractors and suppliers to projects.
-Integrate directly with Azure DevOps.What should you recommend?

-- [ ] Skype for Business.
-- [ ] Bamboo.
-- [x] Slack.
-- [ ] Octopus.

 ### You have an Azure Resource Manager template that deploys a multi-tier application.
 You need to prevent the user who performs the deployment from viewing the account credentials and connection strings used by the application.
 What should you use?